timothe/tailscale/README.md

 * Subnet routing into the VPC
 * Private service VM reachable only through the advertised route

-5. (optional) Show result with a disapproved subnet
+6. (optional) Show result with a disapproved subnet

 * Disapprove the subnet on the Tailscale console
-* Run the curl command
+* Run the curl or SSH command

-It should time out, which proves the service is behind the Tailscale subnet.
+They should time out, which proves the service is behind the Tailscale subnet.

 ## How to tear down